honetools/formats/Document v2.md

       - 4: Natural

 Enums specify a selection for the user to choose from.
 Enums are backed by Hone’s primitive values (int, float or string).
 The `values` array specifies the list of possible values for this enum, as well as the display string for each value.
 The display string is shown to the user in Hone tool.

+### Font name type

+    FontName:
+      name: Font name
+      behavior: font_name
+      can_add_in_tool: 1

+Font name implies that the backing type is string.
+From the library’s perspective, the behavior is identical to a string.
+The functionality of the font name field in the tool is that instead of a freeform string, the tool displays a button to pick the font, where the list of available fonts is retrieved from the connected device.